Supreme Legal Committee in Suwayda

-The Supreme Legal Committee in Suwayda (اللجنة القانونية العليا في السويداء) is a unilaterally declared de facto autonomous legal-administrative authority operating in the Suwayda Governorate in southern Syria.
-It was established on 25 July 2025, under the auspices of the Spiritual Leadership of the Unitarian Druze, led by Sheikh Hikmat al-Hijri, following clashes in the region and the partial withdrawal of central government institutions.
+The Supreme Legal Committee in Suwayda (اللجنة القانونية العليا في السويداء) also Legal Committee in Bashan or also called Higher Legal Committee was a short-lived unilaterally declared de facto autonomous legal-administrative authority operating in the Suwayda Governorate in southern Syria.
+It was established on 26 July 2025, under the auspices of the Spiritual Leadership of the Unitarian Druze, led by Sheikh Hikmat al-Hijri, following clashes in the region and the partial withdrawal of central government institutions.
+The SLCS recognized the Syrian transitional government only as the de facto authority of Syria.

+The Supreme Legal Committee was dissolved by al-Hijri and was replaced by the Administrative Council of Jabal Bashan on 7 April 2026.

 Formation

 The committee was formed amid growing instability and a power vacuum in Suwayda.
 It consists of six judges, including four judicial advisors, and three lawyers.
 The formation was announced by the Spiritual Leadership of the Druze, headed by Sheikh Hikmat al-Hijri.

 The committee also revealed the formation of a temporary executive office to oversee essential services in the governorate.

 Mandate and functions

 In a series of official statements, the Supreme Legal Committee outlined its responsibilities as managing public affairs across all sectors in Suwayda, including administrative, security, and service-related matters.
 Its stated goals include: